-To better ensure that financial institutions will have sufficient liquidity when participating in the PPP, the lender may request that the SBA purchase the expected loan forgiveness amount of the PPP loan (or pool of PPP loans) in advance of any loan forgiveness request by the borrower(s).
+To better ensure that financial institutions will have sufficient liquidity when participating in the PPP, the Interim Final Rule allows for the lender to request that the SBA purchase the expected loan forgiveness amount of the PPP loan (or pool of PPP loans) in advance of any loan forgiveness request by the borrower(s).
 Specifically, this request may be made by the lender to the SBA at the end of week seven of the eight-week cover period following the date the PPP loan is made.